 The interactive presentation Alex gave to the ICT SHSM students and Ms. Dugas' Music class was very entertaining.
 Alex explained the course offerings at Metal Works Institute, famous projects Alumni from MWI are now working on, and his own experiences in the Entertainment Industry.
-Alex mentioned that one of Acton District High School's graduates that also graduated from Metal Works is currently working at Spotify in L.A.
+Alex mentioned that one of Acton District School's graduates that also graduated from Metal Works is currently working at Spotify in L.A.

 To find out more about Metal Works Institute check out their website.

 PHOTOGRAPHER Nik Milner in to discuss life as a Rock n Roll photographer, and show a few Photoshop tips and tricks

 Students had a chance to ask questions of Acton's Nik Milner regarding best practices as a freelancer, and how life was as a Rock n Roll photographer.
 Always a great visit.

 Special guest PIXAR/SHERIDAN

 Stephen Barnes Visits and discusses working on Bugs Life, Toy Story 2, and Monster's Inc.